-Maintenance and Durability Of Rubber Floors
+Maintenance and Durability

 Rubber is an extremely durable and resilient material that is difficult to damage.

-Important Note: While rubber is rugged, durable, and able to shrug off most staining agents, the following substances can cause permanent damage to the floor’s surface:
+Important note: While rubber is rugged, durable, and able to shrug off most staining agents, the following substances can cause permanent damage to the floor’s surface:

-- Grease Spills and Splatters
+- Grease spills and splatters

-- Any Type Of Oil
+- Any type of Oil

-- Acidic Substances
+- Acidic substances

-- Anything containing Turpentine
+- Products containing turpentine

-When cleaning your rubber floors avoid any harsh chemical cleaners or detergents, and anything that is acid based.
+When cleaning your rubber floors avoid any harsh chemical cleaners or detergents, and anything that is acid-based.
 A mild soap solution diluted in water is fine.

 Rubber Flooring Options

-Rubber Floor Tiles: You will most commonly find rubber flooring sold in tiles cut to standard 12”X12” 18”X18” and 36”X36” sizes.
-These can then be cut down into specific sizes or shapes as needed for the space, or your design.
-The advantage of tile is that it is extremely easy to install either with adhesive or click together materials.
-Tiles can also be pulled out and replaced without much hassle if a single piece gets damaged.
+Rubber tiles: You will most commonly find rubber flooring sold in tiles cut to standard 12 x 12-inch, 18 x 18-inch, and 36 x 36-inch sizes.
+These can then be cut down into specific sizes or shapes as needed to fit the space or as dictated by your design.
+The advantage of tile is that it is extremely easy to install, either with adhesive or snap-together materials.

-Recycled Rubber: This type of flooring is most commonly made from recycled automobile tires, which are melted down and then bonded into usable shapes.
+Recycled rubber: This type of flooring is most commonly made from recycled automobile tires, which are melted down and then bonded into usable shapes.
 This process creates a very strong rubber that is often more durable than the original materials.
 In some cases, the finished product may be slightly porous, but that can be solved by applying a quality sealing agent.